Living in Costa Rica

 If you plan to own a business in Costa Rica, you can become an inversionista, or large investor.
 This requires you to invest about $200,000 in any business; however, this amount could be lessened if you invest in a sector the government considers a priority, like tourism or forestry.
 These individuals must live in Costa Rica for six months per year.

-After two years as a pensioner, small investor or large investor in Costa Rica, you’ll be able to apply to be a permanente, or permanent resident.
-This will give you the same rights as Costa Rican citizens.
+After two years as a pensioner, small investor or large investor in Costa Rica, you’ll be able to apply to be permanente, or permanent resident.

 To live in Costa Rica, you can also apply for residencia temporal, or temporary residency.
-Various groups can obtain this status, including students, individuals who marry Costa Rican residents, select technical or professional workers and domestic servants.
-After being a temporary resident for three years (or being married to a Costa Rican for two years), these individuals can then apply for permanent citizenship.
+Various groups can obtain this status, including students, individuals who marry Costa Rican residents, select technical or professional workers, and domestic servants.
+After being a temporary resident for seven years (or being married to a Costa Rican for two years), these individuals can then apply for permanent citizenship.

 For more information on obtaining Costa Rican residency and citizenship, visit the official Costa Rican immigration website.

 Depending on which residency category you fall into, you will need to present the Costa Rican government with certain documents.
 However, all individuals who apply for Costa Rican residency will need to present select documents.
 Those include:

 - a letter addressed to the Director of Immigration explaining why residency is being requested,

 - digital fingerprints taken by the Ministry of Public Security,

 - a certified copy of all pages of a current passport,